 No one comes out and says they’re gaslighting you.
 Unlike more blatant forms of abuse, such as verbal abuse, the abuser can deny they are doing something harmful to you.

-This is a tri-fold attack on the basic foundation of negotiating a shared narrative for how daily life unfolds.
-Over a long period of time, if you have any emotional investment at all in a person who frequently gaslights, it can create an almost insurmountable threat to your own ability to hang onto reality.
+This is why gaslighting is so effective.
+If we have any emotional investment at all in a person who frequently gaslights us, this manipulation can create an almost insurmountable threat to our own ability to hang onto reality.

 What is Gaslighting?

 According to Preston Ni, author of How to Successfully Handle Gaslighters & Stop Bullying, the term gaslighting is defined as “a form of persistent manipulation and brainwashing that causes the victim to doubt her or himself, and to ultimately lose their own sense of perception, identity, and self-worth.”